geodynamics/aspect/doc/sphinx/user/methods/pressure-static-dyn.md

 This reformulation has a number of advantages and disadvantages:

 -   One can notice that in many realistic cases, the dynamic component $p_d$ of the pressure is orders of magnitude smaller than the static component $p_s$.
-  For example, in the earth, the two are separated by around 6 orders of magnitude at the bottom of the earth mantle.
+  For example, in the Earth, the two are separated by around 6 orders of magnitude at the bottom of the Earth's mantle.
-  Consequently, if one wants to solve the linear system that arises from discretization of the original equations, one has to solve it a significant degree of accuracy (6-7 digits) to get the dynamic part of the pressure correct to even one digit.
+  Consequently, if one wants to solve the linear system that arises from discretization of the original equations, one has to solve it to a significant degree of accuracy (6-7 digits) to get the dynamic part of the pressure correct to even one digit.
   This entails a very significant numerical effort, and one that is not necessary if we can split the pressure in a way so that the pre-computed static pressure $p_s$ (or, rather, the density using the static pressure and temperature from which $p_s$ results) absorbs the dominant part and one only has to compute the remaining, dynamic pressure to 2 or 3 digits of accuracy, rather than the corresponding 7-8 for the total pressure.

 -   On the other hand, the pressure $p_d$ one computes this way is not immediately comparable to quantities that we use to look up pressure-dependent quantities such as the density.